 A memorial service is held once a year on All Saints Sunday to honor the memory of the deceased whose ashes were placed during the previous year.
 Family members are notified so they may attend the service.

-You may access the Agreement form and information about Conditions for Placement of Ashes by the clicking the appropriate links, or request one in the church office.
+You may access the Agreement form and information about Conditions for Placement of Ashes by clicking the appropriate links below, or request one in the church office.

 The fee includes:

 - Inscription of name on Garden Wall Plaque

 - Fees for future placement are accepted and encouraged.